 While you’re in the brainstorm mode, it’s great to look at some of the best privacy trees so you get a true visual and thus a better idea of what you’re looking for.
-Here are a few of our favorites!
+Here are our Top Trees for Privacy!

 A vigorously-growing, pyramidal evergreen, The Thuja Green Giant will add a lush, green privacy screen to your yard in no time!
 This is one of the most popular privacy trees because it can grow in basically any landscape, thanks to its ability to tolerate a wide range of soil and hardiness zones and has little pest or disease problems.
 Grows best in zones 5-9.